ArmanDris/DinoMatch/README.md

     qdrant/qdrant

 2. python main.py (-t)
-    - This will encode the images as vectors and and a matching JSON file will be created with each vector's name
+    - This will encode the images as vectors and a matching JSON file will be created with each vector's name
     - Then the vector embeddings and their names will be uploaded to QDrant
     - (-t, --test) will run tests